physrisk/website-source/articles/2013/didier-sornette-how-we-can-predict-the-next-financial-crisis.md

 with our own eyes, yet if we would see the dragon king we would be completely shocked.
 In nature these kinds of event are extremely rare and improbable, while in the financial markets we see these kind of events frequently enough.
-Bellow you can find a talk by Didier Sornette (taken from [ted.com](https://www.ted.com/talks/didier_sornette_how_we_can_predict_the_next_financial_crisis.html), some of the related info is available from
+Below you can find a talk by Didier Sornette (taken from [ted.com](https://www.ted.com/talks/didier_sornette_how_we_can_predict_the_next_financial_crisis.html), some of the related info is available from